pavelkushtia/TradingBot/ARCHITECTURE.md

 ## Advanced Technical Indicators

-The bot features a comprehensive technical indicators library, supporting both core and custom indicators for strategy development.
+The bot features a comprehensive technical indicators library, supporting both core and custom indicators for strategy development. `(Note: This section describes the target state.
+A basic set of indicators is currently implemented.)`

 ### Supported Indicators
 - Simple Moving Average (SMA)